- Home

 If a student has an identified learning need or disability that means that he or she is disadvantaged in comparison to other students of similar ability, he or she may qualify for access arrangements for public examinations.
 There are a number of different types of access arrangement and these are determined by the Joint Council for Qualifications (JCQ).
 The main ones are listed at the bottom of this document.
 The criteria that must be met for an access arrangement changes frequently and JCQ issue guidance booklets every year.
 You can access these online – www.jcq.org.uk for information.

 Please note, exam access arrangements given in primary school do not automatically continue up into secondary school.
-All students will be monitored and those where there is succificent evidence to suggest that their identified learning need is hindering exam success will be assessed.
+All students will be monitored and those where there is sufficient evidence to suggest that their identified learning need is hindering exam success will be assessed.
 This process is led by the school, not by parents.

 More information can be found below.